tperalta82/bash-insulter/README.md

     . /etc/bash.command-not-found
 fi
 ```
-Login again and type some invalid commands for the effects to be visible.
+Login again and type some invalid commands for the effects to be audible.

 # Configuration
 bash-insulter can be customized, or even be made polite and nice, by populating `CMD_NOT_FOUND_MSGS` or `CMD_NOT_FOUND_MSGS_APPEND` environment variables.
 The values should be arrays. `CMD_NOT_FOUND_MSGS` replaces the default messages, while `CMD_NOT_FOUND_MSGS_APPEND` appends more messages to the existing ones.